docelic/qt5.cr/README.md

 # Installation

-If you just want to develop a Qt5-based Crystal app, use the `master-ready-to-use` branch.
+If you just want to develop a Crystal app which uses Qt5, use the `master-ready-to-use` branch.
 It contains pre-built/pre-generated bindings for certain platform and Qt combinations.
-In that case, you won't need bindgen at all.
+If that branch contains the pre-generated bindings for your platform, you won't need bindgen at all.

 ```yaml
 dependencies: